Empress Hui'an

-Empress Hui'an (惠安皇后) was the concubine of Emperor Yizong of Tang (Li Cui).
+Empress Hui'an (惠安皇后) (d.
+866 CE) was the concubine of Emperor Yizong of Tang (Li Cui).

 Life

 Her family background is unknown except for the fact that her surname is Wang (王).
 During Emperor Yizong's reign, she held the rank of Noble Consort (贵妃).
+She gave birth to a son, Li Xuan, eventually known as Xizong.

 In the seventh year of Emperor Yizong's reign, she died.